Outside of the UK

-Lower maintenance category: You will fall in to the lower maintenance category and have to show that you have access to one year's tuition fees plus £1,640 (i.e. living expenses for two months) if you have a current Tier 4 student visa (i.e. it has not expired) and on the date of application you:
+You will fall in to the lower maintenance category and have to show that you have access to one year’s tuition fees plus £1640 (i.e. living expenses for two months) if you have a current student or Tier 4 visa and on the date of application you:

-- need to extend your stay in the UK to complete your current course, which you have been studying for at least 6 months; or
+• Need to extend your stay in the UK to complete your current course, which you have been studying for more than 6 months

-- have an unconditional offer for a new course which starts within 1 month of the expiry date of your current visa and the course you have just finished was 6 months or longer.
+• Have an unconditional offer for a new course which starts within 28 days of the expiry date of your current visa and the course you have just finished was at least 6 months or longer

-Higher maintenance category: If you do not meet the criteria listed above, you will fall in to the higher maintenance category and must be able to show that you have access to one year's tuition fees plus living expenses of £820 per month for the length of your course, up to a maximum of 9 months (£7,380).
+If you do not meet the criteria listed above, you will fall under the higher maintenance category and must be able to show that you have access to one year’s tuition fees plus living expenses of £820 per month for the length of your course, up to a maximum of 9 months (£7,380).

 Step 5- Prepare documents